sumeet2908/M3_Group33/Remote_Keyless_Entry/1_Requirements/README.md

    * Threats
 	   * Thieves, however, are rising to the challenge, using radio transmitters to perform ‘relay’ car hacks to capture the signal from the car’s fob possibility for hackers to manipulate the technology and steal your vehicle.
+# 4W and 1H
+  * Who :
+      *  One who is owner of the vehicle
+  * What :
+      *  Keyless entry systems are used to remotely lock, unlock,alarm and can have various features.
+  * When :
+      *  It will work within a range of distance a button is pushed, it sends a coded signal by radio waves to a receiver unit in the car, which locks or unlocks the door And            do the task require.
+  * Why :
+      *   Remote keyless entry systems alarm the vehicle against theft and lock and unlock the doors
+  * How :
+      *   Keyless entry to a vehicle is usually attained by sending a radio frequency signal from a remote transmitter to the receiver in the car.